matthiask/406.ch/posts/20250522-django-javascript-modules-and-importmaps.md

 # How I'm using Django, JavaScript modules and importmaps together

+!!! note

+    Be sure to check out the [2026 edition of this post](/writing/the-2026-way-of-using-importmaps-in-django/).

 I have been spending a lot of time in the last few months working on [django-prose-editor](https://github.com/matthiask/django-prose-editor/).
 First I've rebuilt the editor on top of